 XLS files may also be referred to as an Excel spreadsheet.
 This is because XLS is known to be an old version of Excel’s file extension that has a format that utilizes proprietary binary.
 This kind of formatting is used to store documents in Microsoft Excel, which is more formally known as BIFF or Binary Interchange FileFormat.

-The XLS formatting was first introduced in the year 1987, the same time Microsoft Excel was released.
+The XLS formatting was first introduced in 1987, the same time Microsoft Excel was released.
 With this, using XLS files to save spreadsheets became one of the popular methods when using Microsoft Excel, not until the updated version of Excel was released in 2007.
-XLS files were replaced by the XLSX format, which is more formally known as the Microsoft Excel Open XML Spreadsheet, and became the current standard of saving Excel spreadsheets.
+XLS files were replaced by the XLSX format, which is more formally known as the Microsoft Excel Open XML Spreadsheet, and became the current standard for saving Excel spreadsheets.

 What Is XLSX?

-XLSX also contains Excel operations that are beyond the plain data provided by XLS only.
+XLSX also contains Excel operations beyond the plain data provided by XLS only.
 These include more advanced formulas, charts, and formats.
 Although it is not created for more advanced manipulation outside of Microsoft Excel, it can still retrieve plain data from other applications and read from it.

-Similarities between the two
+Similarities Between the Two

 Although they cannot be used for storing and modifying big chunks of data, since both programs are easy to use, these two types of Excel files can be mostly found in business establishments and professional contexts such as in universities, corporations, small enterprises, or even for personal home use.

-XLS vs XLSX – what makes one better than the other
+XLS vs XLSX – What Makes One Better than the Other?

 The main comparison between these two files is that XLS uses the standard binary format, while XLSX applies the updated version that is based on the format of XML.
-In addition, the size of XLSX files can be compressed and reduced when they are changed to XLS files.
+In addition, the size of XLSX files can be compressed and reduced when changed to XLS files.

 With regards to speed, regardless of its updated version, XLSX is known to be slower than XLS files, especially those that need a formula that is complex for bigger sets of numbers or data.